Tegernsee Abbey: Later history to dissolution

 However, in 1426, Tegernsee received a Visitation from the Vicar-General, Johannes Grünwalder, which marked a new beginning.
 Over the next decades, with the support of the Papal Legate Cardinal Nikolaus von Kues, it became a focus of the Reforms of Melk Abbey, which opened Benedictine houses hitherto restricted to the nobility to a wider range of social classes.
 In 1455, monks of Tegernsee settled Andechs Abbey and were appointed abbots at Benediktbeuern, Oberalteich, Wessobrunn and others.
 In 1446, a Passion altar was dedicated.
 Johannes Keck (who was the Tegernsee delegate at the Council of Basle and died in 1450) wrote a work on music, and the Prior of Tegernsee, Bernhard von Waging (d.
 1472) composed his mystical writings, including a defense of Cusanus' writings on "learned ignorance."
 The pilgrim and illustrator Anton Pelchinger taught music at Tegernsee.
+Around 1500 scribes of the monastery, including its librarian Konrad Sartori (died 1531), collated the Liber illuministarum - with 1.500 recipes one of the largest technical recipe manuals in Europe.

 This second flowering continued into the Early Modern period.
 From 1573, the monastery had its own printing press, which thanks to Imperial privileges was allowed to print many books on theology, liturgy and the theory of music.
 The community survived the confusion of the Thirty Years' War (1618-1648), when the abbey was raided by Swedish soldiers.
 Tegernsee Abbey was also a prominent member of the Benedictine Bavarian Congregation, established in 1684.